zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 Even for graphs that contain cycles, such as the cities one, all nodes will be visited exactly once, because the algorithms keep a set of visited nodes to avoid visiting the same node multiple times.

-It it makes it easier for you to visualize, here are the graphs with the nodes annotated with the order in which they'll be visited:
+If it makes it easier for you to visualize, here are the graphs with the nodes annotated with the order in which they'll be visited:

 <style>
     #traversalOrders {